JyotinderSingh/ctok/README.md

 # ctok

+A fast and performant interpreter for a programming language called **Tok** *( pronounced 'talk')*.

 ```
 // Your first Tok Program
 print "Hello, Tok!";
 ```

-This repository is an effort to build a fast and performant interpreter for a programming language called **Tok** *( pronounced 'talk')*.
+**Head over to the [Documentation](/DOCUMENTATION.md)** to see code examples and other language features!

 ctok *(pronounced 'sea-talk')* is an interpreter that internally uses a compiler, and a Bytecode Virtual Machine written in C for Tok.
+The VM also includes a Mark-Sweep garbage collector for automated memory management.

 This is a much faster and sophisticated implementation compared to [jtok, the interpreter I wrote for Tok in Java](https://github.com/JyotinderSingh/jtok).

-Head over to the [Documentation](/DOCUMENTATION.md) to see code examples and other language features!

 ## Why on earth did I spend more than 3 months making this?